 When you’re looking at coops from a big-box store like Tractor Supply, the main appeal is the low upfront cost.
 These are typically mass-produced, kit-style coops.
 OverEZ is a definite step up in terms of materials and build quality.
 However, it’s not without its own issues.
 Some owners report that OverEZ coops can be drafty and that the roosting bars are poorly spaced for the birds’ comfort.
 There are also frequent comments on forums that the coops don’t comfortably fit as many chickens as advertised.
 While an OverEZ coop is a better long-term investment than a flimsy kit, you may still need to make modifications to get it just right for your flock.

-The Real Pros and Cons of OverEZ Coops
+The Honest Pros and Cons of an OverEZ Coop

 Every coop brand has its fans and its critics, and OverEZ is no exception.
 To give you a clear picture, I’ve gathered feedback from real owners to weigh the good against the not-so-good.
 Let’s get into what people love about these coops and where they feel things could be better.